Forrestdarabian/react-bubbles/README.md

 - [ ] Describe how web servers work.

 The user must request access py putting in specific credentials such as their username and password to get access to the site.
+As well as host data for requests to send back and forth.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.